Derrington

-Derrington is a village west of the town of Stafford, in Staffordshire, England.
-For population details from the 2011 census see under Seighford.
+Derrington is a village in the civil parish of Seighford, in the Stafford district, in Staffordshire, England, west of the town of Stafford.
+In 2025 it had an estimated population of 630.

-Derrington had an 18th-century pub, The Red Lion, but it has ceased trading.
-Derrington has a village hall.
+Derrington had an 18th-century pub, The Red Lion, but it has ceased trading, and a village hall.

 The Church of England parish church of Saint Matthew is a Gothic Revival building completed in 1847.

 The route of the abandoned Shropshire Union Railway between Stafford and Shrewsbury passes the village.